MCP-Mirror/trevorwilkerson_Windows-MCP-Server-Installation-Verification-Guide/README.md

 =-=-=-=-=-

-This guide assumes you have performed a basic MCP install on Windows 10
+This guide assumes you have performed a basic MCP install on Windows 10.
+Guide created by Claude Desktop app running MCP servers.

 # Comprehensive Windows MCP Server Installation Verification Guide